new92/InstaTools/Tracker/README.md

 # Tracker 👻

-Tracker is a Python script designed to monitor and maintain a record of a user's Instagram followers and followings.
-With Tracker, you can effortlessly keep tabs on changes in your Instagram network over time, making it a valuable tool for social media enthusiasts, influencers, and businesses looking to manage their online presence. **Works for both public and private accounts**
+**Long description:** Tracker is a Python script designed to monitor and maintain a record of a user's Instagram followers and followings.
+With Tracker, you can effortlessly keep tabs on changes in your Instagram network over time, making it a valuable tool for social media enthusiasts, influencers, and businesses looking to manage their online presence. **Works for both public and private accounts.**

 > If you find value in this repository, please consider giving it a star and/or forking it.
 Your support greatly encourages me to create more repositories like InstaTools.

+**Short description:** Tracker monitors and records changes in Instagram followers and followings, providing valuable insights for managing online presence.

 ## Set up and run Tracker 🚀